7 Normalization

 # ℹ 2,920 more rows

 {recipes} provides a step to perform scaling, centering, and normalization.
-They are called step_scale()
+They are called step_scale(), step_center() and step_normalize() respectively.

 Below is an example using step_scale()